 The Current State of Marijuana Laws in the South

 Today, marijuana is no longer an intoxicant or just a means of getting high; it is increasingly being used to treat serious health conditions.
 Health care experts are prescribing medical marijuana for carpal tunnel syndrome and numerous other ailments like chronic pain, insomnia, digestive ailments and even depression.
-Consequently, over the last few years, the hype surrounding medical marijuana in the U.S. has grabbed major attention, leading to a gain in traction for marijuana legalization efforts in the South.
+Consequently, over the last few years, the hype surrounding medical marijuana and cannabis use in the U.S. has grabbed major attention, leading to a gain in traction for marijuana legalization efforts in the South.